Tyler03118/FullStackProject/README.md

 ## Project Description
-The project is a student management system using SpringBoot 2 and PostgreSQL for the backend and React.js for the front end.
+The project is a student management system using SpringBoot 2 and PostgreSQL for the backend and React.js for the front end.
 In addition, I also deploy the application to AWS, making it available to real users to use.

 ## RoadMap
 1. Getting started and bootstrap project using Spring Initializr.